 Though the medication had managed to prevent acute flare-ups from happening as frequently, he was now in a constant state of chronic inflammation, and extremely vulnerable to infection.
 It was when he almost died from bacterial meningitis that he decided he needed to make a big change.

 From the beginning, everything about Dr. Lipman’s approach was different from what Mullen had experienced in conventional medicine.
-Dr. Lipman took a holistic approach to healing Mullen’s rheumatoid arthritis, and showed a genuine interest and concern with helping him address the root cause and get fully better.
+Dr. Lipman took a holistic approach and showed a genuine interest in addressing the root cause of the issue and using natural remedies for rheumatoid arthritis.
 He told Mullen, “trust me, you’re going to feel better.
 It’s going to take time, but you will feel better.”

 Mullen contrasts this to the type of thing he would hear from conventional doctors, who were never willing to put their reputation on the line by telling him, definitively, that he would get better.
 Instead, they would tell him to try one drug, and if that didn’t work to try another one, and if that didn’t work, perhaps get on a clinical trial.
 His doctors had even thrown out the possibility that he would need to have multiple surgeries, joint fusions, and before he met Lipman, Mullen had resigned himself to that.

 But now, the approach was totally different.
 Lipman referred him to a parasitologist, who helped him get rid of parasites that had been causing leaky gut syndrome.
-Then, they worked on every aspect of his lifestyle: diet, supplements, exercise, yoga, and moderating stress.
+Then, they turned to the most powerful natural remedies for rheumatoid arthritis: lifestyle changed.
+They worked on every aspect of his lifestyle, from diet to supplements to exercise to yoga to moderating stress.
 “It sounds a little ‘woo,’ but we do know that stress is literally one of the key drivers in autoimmune dysfunction, and it’s a very difficult thing to quantify,” says Mullen.

-But with Lipman’s coaching and reassurance, Mullen continued forward with this natural approach to treating his rheumatoid arthritis.
+But with Lipman’s coaching and reassurance, Mullen continued forward with these natural remedies for rheumatoid arthritis, and began seeing results.

 Finding The Best Diet for Rheumatoid Arthritis